-Destination.isFreelyReadable(): returns true if the READ right is granted to all on the destination.
+Destination.getReaders(): returns a List of users granted with the READ right on the destination.

-- Destination.isFreelyWriteable(): returns true if the WRITE right is granted to all on the destination. - Destination.getReaders(): returns a List of users granted with the READ right on the destination. - Destination.getWriters(): returns a List of users granted with the WRITE right on the destination - An AdminException is thrown if the destination does not exist server side.
+- Destination.getWriters(): returns a List of users granted with the WRITE right on the destination. - An AdminException is thrown if the destination does not exist server side.
 A ConnectException is thrown if the admin connection with the server is closed or lost.

-Handling the DMQ setting (see chapter 5.1)
+Handling the DMQ setting (see chapter 4.1)

-- Destination.setDMQ(DeadMQueue): sets the given Dead Message Queue as the default DMQ for the destination. - Destination.getDMQ(): returns the default Dead Message Queue instance set for the destination, null if none. - An AdminException is thrown if the destination does not exist server side.
+- Destination.setDMQ(DeadMQueue): sets the given Dead Message Queue as the default DMQ for the destination. - Destination.getDMQ(): returns the default Dead Message Queue instance set for the destination.null if none. - An AdminException is thrown if the destination does not exist server side.
 A ConnectException is thrown if the admin connection with the server is closed or lost.